 Ogilvy UK’s chief executive creative director Jules Chalkley / Ogilvy

-“The one thing I was good at when I was a youngster was art, terrible at all my other subjects.
-In fact, so much so I don’t have any A levels,” he admits.
-“I’ve never told anyone outside of my family that before.”
+“The one thing I was good at when I was a youngster was art, I was terrible at all my other subjects.
+In fact, so much so I don’t have any A-levels,” he admits before whispering: “I’ve never told anyone outside of my family that before.”

-Before the dreaded results, or lack of, arrived the creative director was accepted onto a foundation art course that allowed him to explore painting, drawing, very early digital design and filmmaking.
-After that year ended, and knowing that it was definitely the route he wanted to pursue, he began looking for a college to go, but due to the lack of grades it was difficult.
+A-levels aside, the creative director was accepted onto a foundation art course that allowed him to explore painting, drawing, very early digital design and filmmaking.
+He soon knew this was what he wanted to pursue.
+He needed to blag his way into a college without the grades.

-“I tried loads of colleges all over the UK, but because I had no A levels, I couldn’t get into them, I couldn't do a degree,” he explains.
-“I ended up going to Hounslow, which was a really good ad school at the time, and they just accepted me on my ideas pages.”
+“I tried loads of colleges, but because I had no A levels, I couldn’t get into them, I couldn't do a degree,” he explains.
+“I ended up going to Hounslow, which was a really good ad school at the time, and they accepted me on my ideas pages.”

 As well as Taylor, Chalkley adds that at the beginning of his career he was “looking at Castlemaine XXXX ads that were just extremely entertaining and very funny, laugh out loud funny” and cites the “extraordinary” Dunlop’s ‘Tested for the Unexpected’ campaign as another source of inspiration.

 Back then Chalkley notes that there was, and still is, an “openness to the industry” that he so appreciates because otherwise he would have been “absolutely fucked.”